Warren Buffet once said that “diversification is protection against ignorance. It makes little sense if you know what you are doing.”

 According to Business Insider, after peaking in 1985, when Buffet’s firm outperformed the S&P 500 by 35% on a trailing 10-year basis, their outperformance has steadily dwindled.

-In the past 9 years they’ve underperformed the benchmark several times.
+In the past nine years, they’ve underperformed the benchmark several times.
 And when asked by the Financial Times if Berkshire Hathaway would be a better investment than the S&P 500, Buffet said, “I think the financial result would be very close to the same.”

 No doubt, at some future point, Buffet’s firm will again beat the overall market.
 It’s just that nobody knows when.
 And that uncertainty has been built into the price of their shares.